CodeWithSwastik/swas/README.md

 This is a language that was made for fun.

 # Installation
+Step 0: Make sure you have python installed <br>
 Step 1.
 Clone this repo or download it as a zip <br>
 Step 2.
 Run `pip install -r requirements.txt`